revaturelabs/interviewquestions/Java.md

 ---

-10. How can I make so that a field in an entity class does not generate a colum?
+10. How can I make so that a field in an entity class does not generate a column?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-To acheive this functinality we can use `@Transient` annotation.
-The `@Transient` annotation indicats JPA to exclude the annotated field while creating the database table.
+To achieve this functionality we can use the `@Transient` annotation.
+The `@Transient` annotation indicates JPA to exclude the annotated field while creating the database table.

 </blockquote>